-California’s 14th Congressional District has a rich history of immigration and Congresswoman Speier is herself the daughter of an immigrant.
-She understands that our country was built by the hard work, determination, and dreams of those who came to America in search of a better life.
+California’s 14th Congressional District has a rich history of immigration.
+As a daughter of an immigrant, she understands that our country was built by the hard work, determination, and dreams of those who came to America in search of a better life.
 Unfortunately, today’s America fails to live up to the ideals that drew people to seek opportunity and safety within our borders.
-The Trump Administration’s cruel and punitive policies have wreaked instability and fear across immigrant communities and fomented a full-blown humanitarian crisis on our Southwest Border.

-On her most recent trip in July 2019, she crossed into Mexico to meet with migrants camped near the border as they waited to ask for asylum in the United States.
+In 2018, she consoled mothers at an Immigration and Customs Enforcement (ICE) detention facility who had no information about their separated children and visited a tender-aged child shelter that housed toddlers and babies separated from their parents.
+In July 2019, she crossed into Mexico to meet with migrants camped near the border as they waited to ask for asylum in the United States.
 On both trips, she was deeply horrified by overcrowded and inhumane conditions at Customs and Border Protection (CBP) holding and processing facilities.
 She published an op-ed detailing the shameful conditions she saw at the border to spur desperately-needed reform.
 Through her position on the House Committee on Oversight and Reform, Congresswoman Speier has also fought for accountability for the abuses she’s witnessed.

-Congresswoman Speier is also a member of the Women’s Working Group on Immigration Reform, which works to find sensible solutions to the issues that plague our immigration system and particularly focuses on the rights of immigrant women and children.
+Congresswoman Speier is a member of the Women’s Working Group on Immigration Reform, which works to find sensible solutions to the issues that plague our immigration system and particularly focuses on the rights of immigrant women and children.
 She is also a member of the bipartisan Congressional Refugee Caucus.